outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify all the relevant graphs of a graph, like an 'interpretation/parsing graph of a graph that interprets the relevance/meaning of local changes in the graph' and a 'representation graph that summarizes the graph'

+		- identify the useful similarities to implement search intents, like embedded intersecting sorted spectrums on sorted spectrums, where any spectrum can be a 1-to-1 map as well, and spectrums represent interface variables like requirement/type/cause

 II.
 Queries and Results